Country studies

 Parliamentarism research does not only take place in Germany.
 We bring together a number of country experts whose research focuses on the government systems and parliaments of other countries and who have expertise in this area.

-For questions about the French political system, please contact Dr Calixte Bloquet at bloquet@iparl.de and Anastasia Pyschny (pyschny@iparl.de).
+For questions about the French political system, please contact Dr Calixte Bloquet at bloquet@iparl.de and/or Anastasia Pyschny (pyschny@iparl.de).

 Alexander Kühne deals with the US system of government and is your contact for all questions relating to the USA at kuehne@iparl.de.